Stryker (NYSE:SYK) Shares Gap Down to $297.10

 Wall Street Analyst Weigh In

-Several equities analysts have recently issued reports on the company.
-Bank of America raised Stryker from a “neutral” rating to a “buy” rating and lifted their price target for the stock from $310.00 to $315.00 in a research report on Tuesday, September 5th.
-StockNews.com raised Stryker from a “hold” rating to a “buy” rating in a research report on Monday, November 6th.
-Roth Mkm reaffirmed a “buy” rating and issued a $345.00 price target on shares of Stryker in a research report on Thursday, November 9th.
-Morgan Stanley lifted their price target on Stryker from $300.00 to $320.00 and gave the stock an “equal weight” rating in a research report on Monday, December 4th.
-Finally, Truist Financial lifted their price target on Stryker from $270.00 to $300.00 and gave the stock a “hold” rating in a research report on Monday, November 6th.
-Five analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company.
-According to data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus price target of $314.95.
+A number of research analysts recently issued reports on SYK shares.
+StockNews.com upgraded Stryker from a “hold” rating to a “buy” rating in a research note on Monday, November 6th.
+Truist Financial boosted their price objective on Stryker from $270.00 to $300.00 and gave the company a “hold” rating in a research note on Monday, November 6th.
+Citigroup dropped their price target on Stryker from $342.00 to $330.00 and set a “buy” rating for the company in a research note on Monday, October 2nd.
+Roth Mkm restated a “buy” rating and issued a $345.00 price target on shares of Stryker in a research note on Thursday, November 9th.
+Finally, Bank of America upgraded Stryker from a “neutral” rating to a “buy” rating and upped their price target for the stock from $310.00 to $315.00 in a research note on Tuesday, September 5th.
+Five investment analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of $314.95.

 Stryker (NYSE:SYK – Get Free Report) last released its quarterly earnings results on Thursday, November 2nd.
-The medical technology company reported $2.46 EPS for the quarter, beating the consensus estimate of $2.44 by $0.02.
-The firm had revenue of $4.90 billion during the quarter, compared to analyst estimates of $4.87 billion.
+The medical technology company reported $2.46 EPS for the quarter, topping analysts’ consensus estimates of $2.44 by $0.02.
 Stryker had a net margin of 13.00% and a return on equity of 22.62%.
-The business’s revenue for the quarter was up 9.4% compared to the same quarter last year.
-During the same quarter in the prior year, the firm earned $2.12 EPS.
-As a group, analysts forecast that Stryker Co. will post 10.41 EPS for the current fiscal year.
+The firm had revenue of $4.90 billion during the quarter, compared to analysts’ expectations of $4.87 billion.
+During the same period in the previous year, the company earned $2.12 EPS.
+The firm’s revenue for the quarter was up 9.4% compared to the same quarter last year.
+On average, equities research analysts predict that Stryker Co. will post 10.41 earnings per share for the current fiscal year.

 Stryker Increases Dividend

 The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, January 31st.
-Investors of record on Friday, December 29th will be paid a dividend of $0.80 per share.
-The ex-dividend date is Thursday, December 28th.
-This is an increase from Stryker’s previous quarterly dividend of $0.75.
-This represents a $3.20 dividend on an annualized basis and a dividend yield of 1.11%.
+Shareholders of record on Friday, December 29th will be given a $0.80 dividend.
+This represents a $3.20 annualized dividend and a yield of 1.11%.
+This is a boost from Stryker’s previous quarterly dividend of $0.75.
+The ex-dividend date of this dividend is Thursday, December 28th.
 Stryker’s payout ratio is 44.51%.

 Institutional Inflows and Outflows